 The main design rules for small living room furniture arrangement are no different than in a large room: Choose furniture that fits the space, and don’t try to squeeze too much in.

-Easier said than done, I know!
-But these tips and ideas for furniture layouts for small living rooms may inspire you and show you that less can be... more.Continue to 2 of 5 below.
+This is easier said than done, of course.
+But these tips and ideas for furniture layouts for small living rooms may inspire you and show you that... less can be more.Continue to 2 of 5 below.

 02 of 05